nemanja997/speed-reading/README.md

 **Work in progress...**

 Planned features:
-- Practise speed reading custom text
+- Practise speed reading with custom text
-- Practise speed reading news articles from the web
+- Practise speed reading with news articles from the web
 - Configuring font, size and color of the text
 - Dark color mode.